sureshsu06/accrual-agent/README.md

 ## Technical Guidance

 - You can use any frontend framework you're comfortable with (React, Vue, etc.)
-- Use the provided starter code to help structure your agent system
 - The agents should communicate with each other to complete the workflow
 - Use an AI API (like OpenAI or Anthropic) to power the agents' reasoning